mswjs/interceptors/README.md

 ## Motivation

-While there are a lot of network communication mocking libraries, they tend to use request interception as an implementation detail, exposing you a high-level API for matching requests.
+While there are a lot of network communication mocking libraries, they tend to use request interception as an implementation detail, exposing you a high-level API that includes request matching, retries, and so forth.

-This library allows you to execute arbitrary logic whenever an HTTP/HTTPS request happens.
-Through that logic you can set up logging or mocking, depending on your requirements.
+This library is a strip-to-bone implementation that provides as little abstraction as possible to execute arbitrary logic upon any request in NodeJS.
+It's primarily designed as an underlying component for a high-level API mocking solutions.

 ### Why XMLHttpRequest?

-Although NodeJS comes with no `XMLHttpRequest` implementation, this libraries still covers it for the sake of processes that run in NodeJS emulating browser-like environments (i.e. `js-dom` in Jest).
+Although NodeJS comes with no `XMLHttpRequest` implementation, this library still covers it for the sake of processes that run in NodeJS emulating browser-like environments (i.e. `js-dom` in Jest).

 ## What this library does

-This library replaces the following native functions with their compatible augmented implementations:
+This library monkey-patches the following native functions:

 - `http.request`/`https.request`
 - `http.get`/`https.get`
 - `XMLHttpRequest`

-Upon replacing, it provides an interface to listen to outgoing requests regardless of their origin.
+After patching it provides an interface to listen to outgoing requests regardless of whichever of aforementioned functions issues a request.

-- Performs all requests as-is, unless a mocked response is returned in the interceptor.
+- Pass-through by default, does not affect the network communication.
+- Supports mocking a response by returning an object from the request middleware.

 ## What this library doesn't do

 - Does not provide any request matching logic.
 - Does not decide how to handle a request.
-- Does not run in a browser environment.
+- Does not run in a browser environment (although supports `js-dom`).

 ## Getting started